Confronting Climate Change

 Offshore wind ocean view

 Ocean Conservancy is actively engaged in the offshore wind development and regulation process to ensure we maintain a healthy ocean ecosystem, protect our marine species and avoid conflict with other ocean uses as offshore wind is developed.
-Through research, advocacy and collaboration with policy makers, government agencies, industry and other stakeholders, we are working to ensure our ocean has a voice in the discussion on where and how offshore wind is implemented.
+Through research, advocacy and collaboration with policy makers, government agencies, industry and other partners, we are working to ensure our ocean has a voice in the discussion on where and how offshore wind is implemented.

 Top